aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table/_index.md

             // Access the children of the parent pivot table const ptChildren = ptParent.children;

-            // Refresh all the children pivot table for (let pivot of ptChildren) {
+            // Refresh all the child pivot tables for (let pivot of ptChildren) {
                 pivot.refreshData();
                 pivot.calculateData();